ManuelMarAco/ManuelMarAco/README.md

 ---A first look into me and my work---

 👋
-Hi, I'm Manuel, a programming student from Spain that is currently in their first year of web development.
+Hi, I'm Nora (Manuel is my legal name), a programming student from Spain that is currently in their first year of web development.

 🎭
 I have great skills in improvisation, creative thinking and inner-team communication.